 If you've a few hours to spare, visit the majestic Raby Castle with its rolling parklands or the sumptuous French-chateau-style Bowes Museum, with its stunning art, textile and porcelain collections.

-Start at the attractive market town of Middleton-in-Teesdale where you will find plenty of choice of accommodation, shops, pubs, cafes and tearooms.
+RECOMMENDED ROUTE: Start at the attractive market town of Middleton-in-Teesdale where you will find plenty of choice of accommodation, shops, pubs, cafes and tearooms.
 From Middleton-in-Teesdale there is a short section to cycle along the road before you join the railway path.
 If you would prefer not to cycle on road (for example, if you have young children with you) start at Lonton, Romaldkirk or Cotherstone instead.
 From Middleton-in-Teesdale take the Brough road, cross the bridge over the River Tees, follow the road as it bends to the left, then take a left turn onto the B6277, Middleton/Cotherstone road in the direction of Lonton and Mickleton.
 After 150 metres, just before entering the hamlet of Lonton, the railway path is signed.

 Approximately 800 metres (0.5 miles) after joining the railway path a viaduct crosses the deep gorge of the River Lune.
 Built in 1848 for the Tees Valley Railway Company its five arches straddle the parishes of Lunedale and Mickleton.
 Along the verges of the old railway track, wild flowers have colonised in profusion, especially primroses and cowslips in springtime.
 During early summer the air is heavy with the scent of May blossom.
 Small ponds support marshland plants such as water forget-me-not, brooklime and lady’s smock - the food plant of the orange tip butterfly.
 Many birds and animals can be seen along or nearby to the path, such as lapwing, skylark, weasel and stoat.
 Ponds containing frogs and toads occur in the wet ditches alongside the track and at Hayberries pond between Romaldkirk and Mickleton.